Karthikrao92/KMART-SALES-DASHBOARD/README.md

 #  Kmart Sales Performance Dashboard – README

-The Kmart Sales Performance Dashboard is a dynamic and interactive business intelligence report built using Power BI.
+The Kmart Sales Performance Dashboard is a dynamic and interactive business intelligence dashboard built using Excel.
 It provides a comprehensive view of Kmart's sales data across various dimensions such as time, location, sales channels, product categories, and key stakeholders.
 Designed to support data-driven decision-making, the dashboard helps track total sales, average transaction values, top-performing managers, suburbs, and states.

 **Visual Highlights:**